 I serve as Managing Partner of Kilpatrick Townsend in China.
 My practice focuses on intellectual property litigation and counseling.
 I work with clients in such diverse fields as electronics, semiconductor manufacturing and development, software, telecommunications, transportation, entertainment, retail and consumer goods, and financial transactions.
 I have extensive experience in all aspects of federal district court litigation and International Trade Commission (ITC) investigations and trials.

-As a registered patent attorney, I also specialize in post-grant proceedings before the United States Patent Office, having served as lead counsel in numerous inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB).
+As a registered patent attorney, I also specialize in post-grant proceedings before the United States Patent Office, having served as lead counsel in over 30 inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB).

-I also represent foreign parents in international child abduction cases under the Hague Convention on the Civil Aspects of International Child Abduction.
+I also represent foreign parents, often on a pro bono basis, in international child abduction cases under the Hague Convention on the Civil Aspects of International Child Abduction.
 I have served as lead counsel in multiple trials resulting in the successful return of illegally retained children to their home countries.

 Before joining the firm, I completed a federal clerkship with the Honorable Robert C. Jones of the United States District Court for the District of Nevada.

 Prior to joining the legal profession, I worked as a software engineer for one of the nation’s largest technology companies, developing cutting-edge design automation tools for VLSI microprocessor design.
 I also worked as a researcher for the National Institute of Science and Technology in Boulder, Colorado, conducting research into next-generation wireless standards and measurement techniques.

 |Top Practitioner||IAM Patent 1000 – The World’s Leading Patent Practitioners||2015|

 |Top Practitioner||IAM Patent 1000 – The World’s Leading Patent Practitioners||2014|